 - Search volume and competition for category-related keywords

-Common Myth: Many business owners believe they should select the broadest possible primary category to expand visibility.
-According to Google’s business guidelines, this approach actually dilutes your relevance for specific searches.
-It’s better to choose a specific primary category that precisely matches your core business function.
+Common Myth: Many business owners believe they should pick the broadest possible primary category to expand visibility.
+According to Google’s business guidelines, this dilutes your relevance for specific searches.
+It’s better to choose a specific primary category that matches your core business function.

-Some businesses experience seasonal shifts in their service focus.
-For instance, a landscaping company might focus on lawn care in summer and snow removal in winter.
-In such cases, consider:
+Some businesses see their seasonal shifts in their service focus.
+A landscaping company might focus on lawn care in summer and snow removal in winter.
+In that situation, consider:

 - Using your year-round or highest-revenue service as your primary category